Sun Safety Tips

 - Wear protective clothing, including long sleeved shirts, pants, a wide brimmed hat and sunglasses.
 You can choose clothing with built in SPF or use a product to add SPF to clothes in the laundry.

 - When choosing clothing, remember that a darker color and tighter weave provide more protection.
 An ordinary white T-shirt has an SPF of only 3!

 - Don’t forget your eyes.
 Protect your eyes with sunglasses that have UV filtering.
 Sun damage to the eyes can lead to early cataracts.

 - Choose a sunscreen that is "broad spectrum" meaning that it blocks both UVA and UVB rays.
-Use sunscreen with a sun protection factor (SPF) of 15 or greater everyday (SPF of 30 for children), even in the winter.
+Use sunscreen with a sun protection factor (SPF) of 30 or greater everyday.
 Sunscreen use is especially important for children because sunburns during childhood greatly increase the risk of melanoma in adulthood.

 - Apply sunscreen liberally.
 An average adult needs at least 2 tablespoons of sunscreen to get good coverage and most people do not use enough.
 If your bottle of sunscreen last more than a few months, you probably aren’t using enough!

 - Don’t forget to protect your lips, neck and ears with SPF, as these are common sites of skin cancer due to lack of protection.
 If you have thinning hair or are bald, wear a hat to protect your scalp.

 - Reapply after swimming or sweating, as no sunscreen is truly waterproof.

 - Young babies should be kept out of the sun entirely.
 Use sunscreen on babies over 6 months of age.

 - Check your skin regularly for any changes in moles or development of new moles and report these to your healthcare provider.

 Remember to practice sun safety ALL year long!
 Learn more about sun safety on OncoLink.